rubrikinc/terraform-provider-polaris/docs/data-sources/gcp_permissions.md

 `EXOCOMPUTE`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.
+  * `AUTOMATED_NETWORKING_SETUP` - Represents the set of permissions required
+    for automated networking setup.
+When automated networking setup is enabled, RSC is responsible for creating and maintaining the networking resources for Exocompute.
+See the `polaris_gcp_exocompute` resource for more information.

 -> **Note:** When permission groups are specified, the `BASIC` permission group is always required .